-The practice has five surgeries, each of which has an intra-oral x-ray machine.
-In addition there is an orthopan tomogram machine (OPG), which is located in a separate room.
+The practice has three surgeries, each of which has an intra-oral x-ray machine.

 A dedicated radiation protection file containing the relevant local rules, employer's procedures and other additional information was retained.
 A review of the file confirmed that staff have been authorised by the radiation protection supervisor (RPS) for their relevant duties and have received local training in relation to these duties.
 It was evidenced that all measures are taken to optimise dose exposure.
-This included the use of rectangular collimation, x-ray audits and digital x-ray processing.
+This included the use of rectangular collimation, and x-ray audits.